T. C. Stevens: Professional career

-Stevens was assigned to the New Orleans VooDoo to replace an injured Brian Jackson.
+Stevens was assigned to the New Orleans VooDoo of the Arena Football League (AFL) to replace an injured Brian Jackson.
 Stevens was 1 of 3 on field goal attempts and 15 of 18 on extra point attempts.

-Triangle Torch

-Stevens signed with the Triangle Torch in 2016.
+Stevens signed with the Triangle Torch of American Indoor Football in 2016.

-Washington Valor

-On April 5, 2017, Stevens was assigned to the Washington Valor.
+On April 5, 2017, Stevens was assigned to the AFL's Washington Valor.
 On May 31, 2017, Stevens was placed on reassignment.
 On June 21, 2017, Stevens was assigned to the Valor once again.
 On June 29, 2017, Stevens was placed on reassignment.
 On July 13, 2017, Stevens was assigned to the Valor once again.

-Richmond Roughriders

-In 2018, Stevens returned to Richmond by signing with the Richmond Roughriders.
+In 2018, Stevens returned to Richmond by signing with the Richmond Roughriders of the American Arena League.
 Stevens started off the season by making four out of five extra point attempts versus the High County Grizzlies.